Where Automation rocks and where automation is not so hot.

 Think Twice Before Automating

-Automation works really well for rote, repetitive tasks that humans would feel brain-dead doing for hours on end.
+Automation works really well for role, repetitive tasks that humans would feel brain-dead doing for hours on end.
 For these following services, it’s better left for people to do.
+IT automation has bright future and many are benefiting without knowing all the things it does for them every day.

 Customer service.
 Quality customer service relies on empathy, social skills, and being personable.
 Last we checked, IT automation was not the first thing to come to anyone’s mind when those three skills were brought up.